BEEHIVE Neurorehabilitation Lab

 About the Project

 This project has a dedicated lab at Gold Coast University Hospital, lead by neuroscience expert, Professor Heidi Zeeman.
 The project tests virtual reality (VR) software and hardware in the rehabilitation setting.
-It focuses on a suite of VR systems and related hardware, provide brain injury and stroke patients with enriched sensory experiences, opportunities to practice cognitive and motor skills in revolutionary ways, with an objective and naturalistic means of promoting and assessing recovery.
+It focuses on a suite of VR systems and related hardware, providing brain injury and stroke patients with enriched sensory experiences, opportunities to practice cognitive and motor skills in revolutionary ways, with an objective and naturalistic means of promoting and assessing recovery.

 Aligned with the research stream, positive environments and communities, this project will bring an evidence-based understanding of how ernriched environments can promote optimum functioning after injury or illness in cognitive, motor, sensory and how social capacity will provide opportunities for enriched experiences from hospital to home.
 This project aims to do this through: